dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-6 Memory Prefetching.md

 For some complicated scenarios, make sure that the code prefetches the right memory locations.
 It can get tricky when a current iteration of a loop depends on the previous iteration, e.g., there is a `continue` statement or changing the next element to be processed is guarded by an `if` condition.
 In this case, my recommendation is to instrument the code to test the accuracy of your prefetching hints.
 Because when used badly, it can degrade the performance of caches by evicting other useful data.

-Finally, explicit prefetching increases code size and adds pressure on the CPU Front-End.
+Finally, explicit prefetching increases code size and adds pressure on the CPU Frontend.
 A prefetch hint is just a fake load that goes into the memory subsystem but does not have a destination register.
 And just like any other instruction, it consumes CPU resources.
 Apply it with extreme care, because when used wrong, it can pessimize the performance of a program.

 [^4]: GCC builtins - [https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html).
 [^5]: "Precise timing of machine code with Linux perf" - [https://easyperf.net/blog/2019/04/03/Precise-timing-of-machine-code-with-Linux-perf#application-estimating-prefetch-window](https://easyperf.net/blog/2019/04/03/Precise-timing-of-machine-code-with-Linux-perf#application-estimating-prefetch-window).